fuad745/fuad745/README.md

 - 👋 Hi, I’m @fuad745
 - 👀 I’m interested in cross platform development(flutter)
-- 🌱 I’m currently learning MERN Stacl
+- 🌱 I’m currently learning MERN Stack
-- 💞️ I’m looking to collaborate on any flutter develoopment
+- 💞️ I’m looking to collaborate on any flutter development and LAMP Stack Projects.
 - 📫 How to reach me fffuad1974@gmail.com

 <!---